espressif/esp-idf/docs/en/api-guides/unit-tests.rst

 You can also run ``idf.py -T all flash`` or ``idf.py -T xxx flash`` to build and flash.
 Everything needed will be rebuilt automatically before flashing.

 Use menuconfig to set the serial port for flashing.
+For more information, see :idf_file:`tools/unit-test-app/README.md`.

 Running Unit Tests
 ------------------